loopwerk/loopwerk.io/content/articles/2025-06-11-alpine-ajax-django.md

 This includes the `messages` partial from `base.html` into any partial template response, as a result of an Alpine AJAX request.
 Alpine AJAX sees the `x-sync` attribute, finds the same element in the webpage, and merges the content.

-The result is that you can use Django’s messages framework and those messages are shown as expected, even when you return a partial template that doesn’t include those messages.
+The result is that you can use Django's messages framework and those messages are shown as expected, even when you return a partial template that doesn't include those messages.
 The middleware takes care of all of that.

 ## Closing thoughts